xIRoXaSx/yatt/README.md

 Splitting files in partials has many possible benefits, one of them being to unclutter large files.

 ## Setup
-To use fastpalte, download the latest [release](https://github.com/xIRoXaSx/fastplate/releases) or clone and build the project locally.
+To use fastplate, download the latest [release](https://github.com/xIRoXaSx/fastplate/releases) or clone and build the project locally.
 After that, split your files into templates and partials and run fastplate with the required [options](#cli-options).
 Fitting your requirements, the templating can be adapted to the structure shown in `interpreter/testdata/src` or can be customized to your liking.